ChasManRors/publish-logseq/pages/Plantar fasciitis.md

+- Scott Sent me his notes on how to help with plantar fasciitis "
 - Here is everything l know about living with plantar fasciitis.
 Hopefully, you won't need all this.
 The thing is, you can't know a priori what is going to help or not.
 You have to experiment.
 Here is what I've learned. title:: Plantar fasciitis